AI for Law Firms

 Build the private stack

-An internal interface your fee earners actually use, sitting on top of models contracted not to train on your inputs.
+An internal interface your fee earners use, sitting on top of models contracted not to train on your inputs.
 Matter-scoped access, logging per prompt, verification against a real case database before any citation leaves the building.

 Wire it into the work